ddsky/unibox/README.md

 ## Configuration and Usage

 For suggestions to work you have two parts.
-First, the unibox.js and unibox.css need to be included and configured on the page.
+First, the unibox.min.js and unibox.min.css need to be included and configured on the page.
 Second, the server needs to give search suggest data for the plugin to show.

 ### Client Side